About Me

 Dr. Sheng Zou is an interdisciplinary media scholar and Assistant Professor at the School of Communication, Hong Kong Baptist University.
 He is also a Center Associate of the Lieberthal-Rogel Center for Chinese Studies at the University of Michigan.
 Zou received his Ph.D. in Communication and Media Studies from Stanford University (advised by Theodore L. Glasser).
 Prior to his Ph.D. training, he obtained degrees in English, International Relations, and International Journalism.

-His wide-ranging research interests cut across such areas as critical theory, political aesthetics, digital media and society, cultural industries, and global communication.
+Straddling the humanities and social sciences, his wide-ranging research interests cut across such areas as critical theory, political aesthetics, digital media and society, cultural industries, and global communication.
 Through comparative and transnational perspectives, his current work explores the politics of cultural production (e.g., musical and digital screen cultures), aesthetic approaches to popular propaganda, the ethics of emerging technologies in societal governance, and non-Western algorithmic cultures/imaginaries.
 He also conducts collaborative, mixed-method research alongside scholars utilizing different approaches to explore a range of issues related to digital media and society through the use of large multimodal datasets.

 Before moving to Hong Kong, Zou lived in different cities in the U.S. and in China, including Ann Arbor, Palo Alto, Los Angeles, Beijing, and Wuhan.
 Outside of work, he likes singing, painting, watching movies, playing squash, and hanging out in parks and botanical gardens.